Welcome to the Malmesbury Coin Hoard Project

 With a generous grant from the Heritage Lottery Fund and grants from the Association of Independent Museums and the Malmesbury Area Board and your donations, a team of volunteers have started the work on the recording and photographing of the coins in preparation for their conservation.

-Athelstan Museum is planning to unveil the hoard for everyone to enjoy in a new permanent display in Summer 2018.
+Athelstan Museum is planning to unveil the hoard for everyone to enjoy in a new permanent display in Spring 2019.
 Until then, look out for open days, talks, events and volunteer opportunities, and visit our Blog for the latest updates on the project.